kdmayer/PointER/documentation/RUN_POINTCLOUD_GENERATION.md

 **2. Download .zip folders**

-After marking the AOI, click on "Get available Tiles", then select "National LiDAR Programme Point Cloud", and download all LiDAR tiles for all available years, e.g. "2019" and "2020".
+After marking the AOI, click on "Get available Tiles", then select "**National LiDAR Programme Point Cloud**", and download **all** LiDAR tiles for all available years, e.g. "2019" and "2020".
 Data should be from 2017 or newer.

-Note: Resolution should be 1m.
-There is also a data type "LiDAR Point Cloud".
+Resolution should be 1m.

+Note: There is also a data type "LiDAR Point Cloud".
 Make sure NOT to select this one, because it contains the OLD LiDAR data with lower resolution.

+Note: For very large AOIs, it might be necessary to split the download into 2-3 sessions.
+The uploaded boundary can be used to visualize which tiles are included, but then the download area needs to be selected manually.

 **3. Unzip the downloaded .zip folders**

-After the download, move to the download folder and unzip all LiDAR .zips.
-The required .laz files will be in sub folders.
-Move all .laz files to your desired storage location.
+After the download, move to your download folder and unzip all LiDAR .zips.
+You will find the .laz files in one or multiple sub-folders.

     unzip '*.zip'